Sudanese Americans: Demography

-According to the 2000 Census, the largest Sudanese communities (the 2000 U.S. census did not distinguish between Northern and Southern Sudanese as South Sudan was not yet an independent nation) were New York City; Detroit; Des Moines, Iowa; Alexandria, Virginia; Los Angeles; and San Diego.
-Sudanese and South Sudanese American communities are also found in other cities such as Greensboro, North Carolina; Dallas; Flint, MI; the Washington Metropolitan Area and many other cities.
+According to the 2000 Census, the largest Sudanese communities (the 2000 U.S. census did not distinguish between Northern and Southern Sudanese as South Sudan was not yet an independent nation) were located in New York City; Detroit; Des Moines, Iowa; Alexandria, Virginia; Los Angeles; and San Diego.
+Sudanese and South Sudanese American communities are also found in other cities such as Greensboro, North Carolina; Dallas, TX; Flint, MI; the Washington metropolitan area and many other cities.
 Virginia, Washington, Maryland, California, Idaho, Minnesota, and North Carolina have the largest Sudanese populations in the United States.

 Since at least 1997, many Sudanese and South Sudanese have lived in Omaha, Nebraska.
 There are ten Sudanese and South Sudanese tribes, among which are the Northern Sudanese Maban people.
 According to the UNO School of Social Work, Sudanese from the Nuba Mountains and Darfur among other places have settled in Omaha.
 Seventeen tribes (with around 2,000 Sudanese and South Sudanese [esp. the South Sudanese Acholi tribe]) have also settled in Maine.
 Maine is, indeed, the state with the largest group of resettled Darfurians in the United States.

-Several Sudanese ethnic groups live in the United States, including the Maban and Fur people.
+Several Sudanese ethnic groups are represented in the United States, including the Maban and Fur people.

 Political dissidents in Northern Sudan emigrated, fleeing from the oppressive Muslim fundamentalist regime in Khartoum.
 Many of them migrated to refugee camps in neighboring countries, particularly Ethiopia, to escape forced conscription or, to a lesser extent, religious persecution directed specifically against followers of the Baháʼí Faith.
 From these camps, many were accepted to the United States.
 Sudanese or South Sudanese immigrated to the U.S. from different regions of Sudan due to political disagreements, educational and vocational opportunities or for family reunification, as well.

 According to estimates for 2015 to 2019 from The Migration Policy Institute, 46,700 Sudanese immigrants lived in the U.S. The top six counties of settlement were as follows: